Assignment 3: Short Piece

 - passages from recordings of your own acoustic pieces.

-This may seem restricting, but you can do a lot with just a small collection of sounds, if you take advantage of the time-scaling, pitch-shifting, filtering, and other effects in the DAW.
+This may seem overly restrictive, but you can do a lot with just a small collection of sounds, if you take advantage of the time-scaling, pitch-shifting, filtering, and other effects in the DAW.

 Some Sound Modification Tools

 The following applications let you perform some sound transformations that are not readily available in many DAWs.
 Using them is not as convenient as using a plug-in inside of a DAW, but they are still valuable, especially for sounds that do not need to be synchronized precisely with other sounds.

 The applications are yours to keep and use without restriction (except: don’t sell them).
 Please let me know if you run into problems with them.